-The Company transacts in Euros (" \mathfrak{E} ") and GB Pounds (" \mathfrak{L} ").
-Items included in the financial statements are measured in Euros; which is the Company's functional and presentational currency and all values are rounded to the nearest Euro (\mathfrak{E}), except when otherwise indicated.
+The Company transacts in Euros (" \mathcal{E} ") and GB Pounds (" \mathcal{E} ").
+Items included in the financial statements are measured in Euros; which is the Company's functional and presentational currency and all values are rounded to the nearest Euro (\mathcal{E}), except when otherwise indicated.